 The law of correspondence and analogy is an essential key – some might say the central key – for comprehension of “The Secret Doctrine,” with all the various groups of seven – such as the Seven Planes, Seven Globes, Seven Sacred Planets, Seven Rounds, Seven Root Races, Seven Sub-Races etc. – corresponding with the order and numbering of the Seven Principles of the human constitution.
 But if the enumeration of the Principles is REVERSED and the various numbers made to correspond to OTHER Principles, then the whole thing is messed up and literally cannot be understood or grasped.

 The Liberal Catholic Church, which Leadbeater co-founded with Bishop James Wedgwood, very quickly attracted attention for all the wrong reasons, when it emerged that many of the priests were much more interested in young boys than in spiritual matters.
-Wedgwood himself seemed unconcerned about his reputation and made little attempt to hide the fact of his own disgusting liaisons with boys in his care and was even publicly arrested on several occasions for indecent exposure and for performing obscene acts in public toilets.
+Wedgwood himself seemed unconcerned about his reputation and made little attempt to hide the fact of his own disgusting liaisons with boys in his care and was even publicly arrested on several occasions for indecent and obscene behaviour in public.
 To her lasting shame, Annie Besant always defended Leadbeater and Wedgwood to the bitter end, blaming all the perpetual scandal and disgrace on “dark forces” and insinuating that all the distraught victims were merely tools and agents being used by the Black Lodge to try to destroy the Theosophical Society.

 These and other scandals in an almost endless series of sensational disgraces resulted in the Adyar Theosophical Society losing over 15,000 members worldwide during the period of Leadbeater’s influence.
 Upon his death, one Theosophist aptly remarked that Leadbeater had singlehandedly destroyed the Theosophical Movement.